zhendrikse/tdd/tdd-katas/elephant-carpaccio/README.md

 Create a set of orders from different months and different states.

-Produce a report as histogram of sales results by state, then a second sales report histogram of sales results by month.
+Produce a report as a histogram of sales results by state, then a second sales report histogram of sales results by month.

-Create a Powerpoint presentation that shows your sponsors what you have created, with the formula you used, sample inputs and outputs, the sales history and the graphs.
+Create a PowerPoint presentation that shows your sponsors what you have created, with the formula you used, sample inputs and outputs, the sales history and the graphs.